top of page

 LEARN-DO

-This study aims to understand how individuals learn to donate blood, test and develop interventions for raising awareness about blood and plasma donation and interventions aimed at recruiting young non-donors.
+The ageing of the Dutch population and the shortage of plasma donors challenge us to design new long-term strategies to ensure a sufficient donor pool.
+In this study, we aim to understand how individuals learn to donate blood, test and develop interventions for raising awareness about blood and plasma donation and interventions aimed at recruiting young non-donors.

 Image by Sara Kurfeß